graphile/worker/website/docs/sql-add-job.md

 ## `graphile_worker.add_jobs()`

-:::caution
+:::caution Experimental

-**Experimental**: this API may change in a semver minor release.
+This API may change in a semver minor release.

 :::